-Looking forward to the 2020 Cherry Blossom Photo Tour of Japan!
+Due to the COVID-19, the 2020 Cherry Blossom Photography Tour of Japan was cancelled, so instead, we are looking forward to the 2021 Cherry Blossom Photo Tour of Japan!
 View the trip report from 2019 cherry blossom tour of Japan or trip report from the 2018 Cherry Blossom Photography Tour of Japan or the 2017 Cherry Blossom Tour of Japan report or the 2016 Cherry Blossom Tour of Japan!

 Cherry blossom season in Japan is a magical time of year in Japan where a sea of white and pink flowering cherry blossom trees sweep over the entire country.
 This tour is planned for a small group of photographers, maximum of 7 participants plus your guides, to provide a mixture of landscape, street and portrait photography in various areas around Japan during this spectacular time of year.
 Exploring different areas in Japan during full bloom of the cherry blossoms was also taken into consideration, but also plan to visit areas and have options for cultural experiences that will be incredible with or without the cherry blossoms.
 After all, like other weather related forecasts and yearly averages, it is impossible to always forecast correctly so far in advance.